Missouri lawmakers could haggle over Medicaid in next regular session

 State Representative Scott Fitzpatrick of Shell Knob chairs the House Budget Committee.
 He’s thinks the cost of Medicaid places a heavy burden on the state.
 Fitzpatrick says the program’s high level of coverage for children actually creates problems for families.

 “I’ve had multiple people contact me, basically saying that they went to the exchange, purchased insurance and wanted to have insurance for their kids, but because Missouri’s eligibility levels are so high, they were forced to put their children on Medicaid,” says Fitzpatrick.

 He thinks lowering eligibility levels for children could be one way to lessen the state’s financial burden from Medicaid costs.
+Fitzpatrick would also want to look at creating a fee structure, which he thinks would create an incentive for recipients to not seek the highest cost form of healthcare possible every time they’re sick.

 Others argue that Missouri has the most stringent requirements overall.
 According to calculations by the left-leaning Missouri Budget Project, eligibility for Medicaid assistance for low-income parents ends at 19% of the federal poverty level, at an income of $301 per month for a family of three.
 The organization notes it’s the lowest eligibility level in the nation, tied with Texas and Alabama.